eudoxia0/eudoxia0.github.io/article/_drafts/letting-claude-play-text-adventures.md

 Tangent: I wonder if models are better at playing games created by other instances of the same model, by noticing tiny correlations in the text to infer what puzzles and obstacles they would have written.

+In the end I abandoned the "small worlds" approach because the games are too stylized, linear, and uninteresting. _Anchorhead_ is more unwieldy, but more natural.

 [actr]: https://en.wikipedia.org/wiki/ACT-R
 [adv]: https://en.wikipedia.org/wiki/Interactive_fiction